Pin114/ImagePrediction/README.md

-The objective of thisproject is to train and evaluate a deep learning model for an image classification task.
+The objective of this project is to train and evaluate a deep learning model for an image classification task.
 The dataset consists of images from 12 different countries, and we aim to classify these images into their respective categories using a Convolutional Neural Network (CNN).

 Methodology
 Dataset Preparation: The dataset contains a total of 2640 images from 12 different classes.
 The dataset is divided into a training set (1848 images) and a validation set (792 images).

 Data Augmentation: TensorFlow's ImageDataGenerator is used for data augmentation, which includes random zoom, random contrast adjustment, and random rotation.
 These techniques are applied to enhance the model's generalization ability.